State Deputy – Député D’État

 Marcel married Charlene in 1994 and they have a daughter, Grace.
 He is currently the Purchasing and Materials Manager for the family business, E.M.
 Precise Tool Ltd.

 Marcel joined the Knights of Columbus in 1997 at St. Francis Xavier Council 12067 in Mississauga.
 He served in many executive positions in that council including two terms as Grand Knight.
 In 2007 he moved to Stoney Creek and helped start Immaculate Heart of Mary Council 14421, serving as the Charter Grand Knight.
 Marcel served three terms as the District Deputy of District 60 in Hamilton before being appointed in 2013 to the Ontario State Board as the Director of New Council Development and Round Tables.
-In 2015, he was elected State Advocate.
+In 2015, he was elected State Advocate, and in 2017, State Treasurer.
 He has been an active member of the Fourth Degree since 2005.
 Marcel acts as the liaison to The Arthritis Society, a principal charity of the Ontario Knights of Columbus, and sits as a Director on the Ontario Advisory Board.

 When not busy with the Knights, Marcel is an avid runner, and has completed over 30 full marathons, including the Boston Marathon twice.